Prepare, don’t panic over Coronavirus outbreak — WHO - Vanguard News

 By Sola Ogundipe

-The WHO, which is tackling misinformation over the coronavirus outbreak, had declared the outbreak a Public Health Emergency of International Concern, even as it called on government officials and the media to navigate between fear about the spread of the virus and increasing international preparedness.
+The WHO, which is tackling misinformation over the coronavirus outbreak had declared the oubreak a Public Health Emergency of International Concern, even as it called on government officials and the media to navigate between fear about the spread of the virus and increasing international preparedness.

 “Instead of spending time on fear and panic, we should say this is the time to prepare,” said the Director-General, WHO, Dr. Tedros Adhanom Ghebreyesus.